dcycle/starterkit-node/README.md

 ### Defining which modules, and their configuration, to load via a yaml file

-You can change which components are used by changing the yaml file ./app/config/versioned.yml, and, optionally, ./app/config/unversioned.yml, the latter being ignored in version control.
+You can change which services are used by changing the yaml file ./app/config/versioned.yml, and, optionally, ./app/config/unversioned.yml, the latter being ignored in version control.

 Different modules can have configuration.
 For example, ChatWeb needs to know on which path it should be active.
 That is why you will see, in ./app/config/versioned.yml, the following: